SchoolOfCode/recap_tasks_week-2/README.md

 ## Task 1

 👉 Write a function called `makeLegend`, which takes in a `name` (string) as its only argument.
-The function should return a new string which includes the name plus the words `'is now a legend.'`.
+The function should return a new string which includes the name plus the words `' is now a legend.'`.

 - For example, if the function was called with the name `'Chris'`, it should return the string `'Chris is now a legend.'`.